jamumford/ECHR_Article6_ADM_Ascribe/README.md

 ### Overview

 This repository contains datasets detailing annotations for cases related to Article 6 from the European Court of Human Rights (ECtHR).
 Annotations have been provided by 27 individual annotators and are also summarised for easier analysis.
+Additionally, several scripts are provided for the analysis of the annotations (s4 - s6), and several other scripts are provided that allow a Hierarchical BERT model to be trained and tested on ascribing from Article 6 case descriptions to a legal knowledge model (ADM) that can explain the outcome.

 ### Citation of Resource

-If you use the datasets provided in this repository, or if you want to gain a deeper understanding of the context and methods behind the creation of these datasets, please refer to the following paper:
+If you use the datasets/code provided in this repository, or if you want to gain a deeper understanding of the context and methods behind the creation of these datasets/code, please refer to the following paper:

 Mumford J, Atkinson K, Bench-Capon T. (2023). *Combining a Legal Knowledge Model with Machine Learning for Reasoning with Legal Cases*.
 In Proceedings of the Nineteenth International Conference on Artificial Intelligence and Law. https://doi.org/10.1145/3594536.3595158